hejajama/jimwlk/README.md

 The code solves JIMWLK evolution equation using Langevin step method

-Originally written by Björn Schenke, some modificatoins by Heikki Mäntysaari <heikki.mantysaari@jyu.fi>
+Originally written by Björn Schenke, some modifications by Heikki Mäntysaari <heikki.mantysaari@jyu.fi>

 The code can be built using cmake (needs GSL, FFTW and Boost libraries)